DFO-Ocean-Navigator/Navigator2Go/README.md

 5. `./Navigator2Go`.
 6. To package it for uploading to Github, `tar zcvf Navigator2Go.tar.gz Navigator2Go`.
 Do not change the tar.gz file name otherwise the installation script WILL fail.
 7. Go to Github and create a new release.

+## Jenkins CI
+Jenkins will run a series of unit tests (some of which exist in the `tests/` folder) and`cppcheck` for static analysis after every commit, and before a pull request may be merged into `master`.
+Top-quality modern C++ is very important.
+Jenkins will also check for `VERSION.TXT` existing in the project root.

 ## Updating Code Documentation
 1. To update the Github pages, run `doxywizard` from your terminal.